 Exchange Your Old Gas Can for a New Safety Can

-Safe Kids Greater Des Moines, Blank Children's Hospital and Metro Waste Authority are proud to support the 4th Annual Legacy of Christopher Allsup Gas Can Exchange event.
+The Legacy of Christopher Allsup Foundation, Safe Kids Greater Des Moines, Blank Children's Hospital and Metro Waste Authority are proud to support the 6th Annual Legacy of Christopher Allsup Gas Can Exchange event.
 People attending the event can exchange an old gasoline storage container for a new metal safety can equipped with a flame arrestor.
-The Bondurant Fire Department will also be on-site to provide practical advice and education on fire safety.

 Gas Can Exchange Highlights: